 Congestive heart failure is an older term to describe heart failure where there is a failure of both the right as well as the left side of the heart.
 In this condition, there is fluid accumulation both in the lungs and the other organs of the body leading to the term “congestion” in congestive heart failure.

 Types of heart failure-Acute Vs Chronic Heart failure

 Acute heart failure means person who was completely normal previously suddenly develops symptoms of heart failure such as breathlessness or fluid logging in the other organs of the body.
 This usually happens over a period of few hours to days or at the maximum a week to 10 days.

 On the contrary, chronic heart failure is a condition where the heart pumping efficiency is reduced gradually over weeks to months or may be years.
 Patients with chronic heart failure despite having a low pumping efficiency might remain without symptoms.

-In acute heart failure because of the suddeness of the insult the symptoms are florid.
-In chronic heart failure because it is a gradually developing process the symptoms are very subtle.
+In acute heart failure because of the suddenness of the insult, the symptoms are florid.
+In chronic heart failure because it is a gradually developing process the symptoms are usually subtle.